-Outpatient Prescription Drug Schedule of Benefits Table
+Outpatient Prescription Drug Plan Schedule of Benefits Table

-The amounts you are required to pay as shown below in the Outpatient Prescription Drug Schedule of Benefits are based on the Prescription Drug Charge for Network Benefits.
+The amounts you are required to pay as shown below in the Outpatient Prescription Drug Plan Schedule of Benefits are based on the Prescription Drug Charge for Network Benefits and the Out-of-Network Reimbursement Rate for out-of-Network Benefits.
+For out-of-Network Benefits, you are responsible for the difference between the Out-of-Network Reimbursement Rate and the out-of-Network Pharmacy's Usual and Customary Charge.

 Outpatient Prescription Drug Benefits What Is the Amount You Pay?
-This May Include a Copayment, Coinsurance or Both Description and Supply Limits Specialty Prescription Drug Products Your Copayment and/or Coinsurance is determined by the PDL Management Committee's tier placement of the Specialty Prescription Drug Product.
-All Specialty Prescription Drug Products on the Prescription Drug List are placed on Tier 1, Tier 2, Tier 3 or Tier 4.
-Please contact the Claims Administrator at myuhc.com or the telephone number on your ID card to find out tier placement.
-For a Tier 1 Specialty Prescription Drug Product: None of the Prescription Drug Charge after you pay \$10.00 per Prescription Order or Refill.
-For a Tier 2 Specialty Prescription Drug Product: None of the Prescription Drug Order or Refill.
-For a Tier 3 Specialty Prescription Drug Product: None of the Prescription Drug Charge after you pay \$100.00 per Prescription Order or Refill.
-For a Tier 4 Specialty Prescription Drug Product: None of the Prescription Drug Product: None of the Prescription Drug Order or Refill.
-For a Tier 4 Specialty Prescription Drug Product: None of the Prescription Drug Charge after you pay \$400.00 per Prescription Order or Refill.
-The following supply limits apply.
-As written by the provider, up to a consecutive 31- day supply of a Specialty Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits.
-When a Specialty Prescription Drug Product is packaged or designed to deliver in a manner that provides more than a consecutive 31-day supply, the Copayment and/or Coinsurance that applies will reflect the number of days dispensed.
-Supply limits apply to Specialty Prescription Drug Products obtained at Network Pharmacy, a mail order Network Pharmacy or a Designated Pharmacy.
+This May Include a Copayment, Coinsurance or Both Description and Supply Limits Specialty Prescription on Drug Your Copayment and/or Coinsurance is determined by the PDL Management Committee's tier placement of the Specialty Prescription Drug Product.
+All Specialty Prescription Drug Products on the Prescription Drug List are placed on Tier 1, Tier 2, Tier 3, or Tier 4.
+Please contact the Claims Administrator at www.myuhc.com or the telephone number on your ID card to find out tier placement.
+Network Pharmacy For a Tier 1 Specialty Prescription Drug Product: 15% of the Prescription Order or Refill.
+However, you will not pay less than \$200 per Prescription Order or Refill.
+For a Tier 2 Specialty Prescription Drug Product: 20% of the Prescription Drug Charge per Prescription Order or Refill.
+However, you will not pay less than \$225 per Prescription Order or Refill.
+For a Tier 3 Specialty Prescription Drug Product: 30% of the Prescription Drug Product: 30% of the Prescription Order or Refill.
+However, you will not pay less than \$300 per Prescription Order or Refill.
+For a Tier 4 Specialty Prescription Drug Product: 40% of the Prescription Drug Product: 40% of the Prescription Order or Refill.
+However, you will not pay less than \$400 Out-of-Network Pharmacy Not Covered The following supply limits apply.
+As written by the provider, up to a consecutive 31-day supply of a Specialty Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits.
+When a Specialty Prescription Drug Product is packaged or designed to deliver in a manner that provides more than a consecutive 31-day supply, the Copayment and/or Coinsurance that applies will reflect the number of days dispensed or days the drug will be delivered.